grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint2/README.md

 ## Answers
-* Category Dist: note the difference in "Use of Force"
+* The first thing to note is the change in the allegation category names from the old data to the new data (CPDB).
+In the old data, there were many more categories.

 ## File Descriptions: